 For the first time, the vampire caught and held Mark’s stare.
-It was so unexpected and so challenging that it seduced the vampire into wanting to win.
-It had been a long time since he had fought such a tough challenger.
+It was so surprising and so challenging that it seduced the vampire into wanting to win.
+It had been a long time since he had such a tough challenger.
 But of course, the mortal was no match in the end.

 The vampire dropped the suit, catching Mark before he hit the carpet and carefully placed him on the couch.
 He grinned, his fangs hungering for the taste of such a satisfying victory.
 Nevertheless, he looked down at his new clothes.
 The young man would be out for a while, plenty of time for him to try out his new suit.

 Although the vampire had acquired quite a wardrobe over the centuries, he had never felt the likes of the material that was against his body.
-It was soft, like silk, yet form-fitting.
+It was soft, like silk, yet form fitting.
 He wished he could see himself in a mirror.
 He settled with knowing he would be able to analyze the expressions on people’s faces.
-Even though the glare of terror so pleased him, he was anxious to see a new look in their eyes; one of awe and admiration.
+Even though the glare of terror so pleased him, he was anxious to see a new expression in their eyes; one of awe and admiration.
 Complete with gloves and hat, he walked out his door.

 “Wake up sleepy head.”

 It took Mark a moment to stop his dream and to realize he was asleep.
 He opened his eyes, took in a panicked breath, and sat straight up.
 When he clearly remembered his predicament, he hastily felt his neck.